TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 The notebook allows users to colour their structures generated from AlphaFold with the pLDDT values generated.
 A new PDB file with the b-factor column edited with pLDDT values will be created.
 Opening the file with softwares such as PyMol will allow the user to view the coloured structure.

+**Brief instructions**
+1. Change working directory to the location with all necessary files, i.e. PDB structure, pkl file)
+2. Provide the name of the new PDB file generated in the last cell, i.e. io.save("your_filename.pdb")

 **Note**
 - BioPython is needed to run the code